frnsys/nomadic/readme.md

-# Nomad
+# nomadic

 I wasn't able to find a satisfactory way to use Evernote in Linux, which led me to reconsider my Evernote usage in general.

-Nomad leverages other tools I use daily to create a replacement for my Evernote usage.
+`nomadic` leverages other tools I use daily to create a replacement for my Evernote usage.

-Nomad supports a simple directory structure of HTML, Markdown, txt, and pdf notes and any other files which may need to be referenced.
-Nomad provides an easier way of searching through and browsing those files.
+`nomadic` supports a simple directory structure of HTML, Markdown, txt, and pdf notes and any other files which may need to be referenced. nomadic provides an easier way of searching through and browsing those files.

 For example: